suvit/lfs-criterion-extra/README.md

     pip install git+https://github.com/suvit/lfs-criterion-extra

-After instalation of the package you should add **lfs_criterion_extra** to INSTALLED_APPS before **lfs** app.
+After installation of the package you should add **lfs_criterion_extra** to INSTALLED_APPS upper then **lfs** app.
-This is because, this app overwrite lfs templates.
+This is because, this app templates overwrite lfs templates.

+    INSTALLED_APPS = (
+        'django.contrib.admin',
+        ...
+        'lfs_criterion_extra',
+        ...
+        'lfs',
+        'lfs.core',
+        ...
+    )

-After that you needed to add tables in db
+After that you need to add tables in db

     python manage.py syncdb